stlljonas/cppbeerxels/README.md

 This project is interfaced via the command line.

+The following flags are available:

+"-v" to set the verbosity, followed by
+- "q": quiet
+- "n": normal (default)
+- "v": verbose
+- "d": debug

+"-d" to display images as they are being processed (has some cool animations!)

+"-t" for manual tuning of the cap cutouts (experimental)

 It is imperative that the executable is run from the project directory, as relative paths are used to access the images in the data directory.

 # Example Result